nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

         //snip

         compile ':rendering:0.4.3'
-        compile ':goodform:1.0.0-SNAPSHOT'
+        compile ':goodform:1.0'
-        compile ':goodform-extras:1.0.0-SNAPSHOT'
+        compile ':simple-suggestions:0.1'
     }
 }
 ```

-We have also included the GoodForm Extras plugin which includes some additonal services, such as a predictive text service.
+We have also included the Simple Suggestions plugin which provides an autocomplete services that can be used by GoodForm.

-_TODO change version number_

 #Add Form Definition(s) to Bootstrap